COVID-19/LFK-20 Lawrence Kansas During the Lockdown (History Edition)

 .

+This exhibition is dated beginning Thursday, March 12, 2020.
 The rest of the nation began getting serious about the virus hours before on Wednesday night when the NBA

 announced a halt to its 2019-2020 season.
 But in Lawrence it only sunk in the